 Language Arts Offerings

 Glance into the Honors English class, and you might wonder whether people are simulating a U.N. summit.
-Gathered in Harkness style, students may be discussing pressing global concerns such as poverty, racism, or climate change.
+Gathered in Harkness style, students discuss social issues that serve as a backdrop for much of great literature.
 The overarching theme of “The American Experience” permeates Honors English in tandem with eighth grade U.S. History.
 Your child will research and develop a thesis argument in a History/English Position Paper about a burning social problem.
 As she reads Lincoln’s Gettysburg Address, Dr. King’s I Have a Dream speech, and the poetry of Tupac Shakur, your child will discover the power of words to define reality and galvanize action.
-Open-ended assignments with minimal guidelines allow students to innovate.
+Open-ended assignments give students the freedom to let their creativity take the reigns.
 For example, when asked to dream up ghosts of their past, present, and future selves like Ebenezer Scrooge, they may create costumed Barbies, elaborate Lego structures, or abstract art.
 Our eighth graders leave this course inspired and confident, surer of themselves, their voices, and their potential to change the world.

 In this class, students gain a better understanding of short fiction and poetry alongside grammar and vocabulary.
 They will work with familiar material in new ways by revisiting topics from their core English class and practicing valuable study techniques.
 For example, the class will augment its reading of Night with supplemental materials about the Holocaust.
 Students will watch TED talks about how to improve their listening skills, then listen intently to classmates’ ideas.
-Your child will write journal entries about current world issues and read short stories about dignity.
-He will experiment with different writing styles and play with language by reconstructing prose passages into free verse poems.
-An assortment of short stories from around the world will enable students to consider cultural norms in other countries—and our common humanity.
+Your child will write journal entries about current world issues and read short stories that illustrate the power of empathy, justice, forgiveness, dignity – themes common to our shared humanity.